Did you know every time you mow the lawn and chuck the clippings in the green waste bin, you’re wasting a valuable fertiliser?

 The grass consumes it, along with water and sunlight which it photosynthesises to produce food.
 It then stores this food, moisture and nutrients in its leaves.

 Then you come along and cut the grass, removing a portion of all this food, moisture and nutrients before throwing them in the bin.

 Mulching the grass recycles these nutrients.

-Mulching mowers and robotic lawn mowers cut the grass clippings up into tiny pieces and blow them back into to sward where they break down, re-fertilising the lawn.
+Mulching mowers cut the grass clippings up into tiny pieces and blow them back into to sward where they break down, re-fertilising the lawn.

 The grass consumes these nutrients all over again and grows more.
 Then you cut it, mulch the clippings and return those nutrients and moisture back into the turf.

 Again, the grass consumes them and so the cycle continues.

 In fact, mulching grass clippings provides your lawn with 25% of its annual nitrogen requirement.